wdmg/yii2-terminal/README.md

 # Yii2 Terminal
-Run`s console commands from a browser
+Running console commands from a browser

 # Requirements
 * PHP 5.6 or higher